kevingzhang/TrustedComputing_POC/README.md

 The boot image is supposed not to have a lot of changes.
 All changes will be on the docker images.
 All the services are not directly loaded from boot image, but from docker images.

+## How to reduce the risk without HPC's TPM
+You can see we simplified the HPC's requirement, we do not have a TPM installed on the HPC.
+We only have a TPM equiped RPI connect to HPC via network.
+This is a huge security risk since network attestation is far less secure than embedded TPM directly plant on bare metal.

+We use the follow solution to reduece the risk
+### The HPC boot from RPI

+RPI control the boot OS image, there is no way for HPC to load malicious software through the secured boot

+### VRF random selected executor cause the side channel attacker to wait for unexpectations

+Side channel attack is very hard to detect and prevent.
+We do not try to deal with it, but we create as much uncertainty as possible to the attacker.
+Since no one know what digital capsule will be executed in this particular node, and how much the value is supposed to be.
+The execution time is very short.
+If the attack is waiting for a valuable digital capsule to attack, he will need to pay a lot time cost.

+If the exeuction is only few ms, it would be hard for the attacker to get useful information leaks.
+There is no way to predict and very low chance when the same digital capsule will come to this node again.

+Once the side attack (although hard) to be detected.
+The node will lost all its reputation for a very long time and deposit.
+It will be a rather long time to rebuild the reputation from ground up. the time cost is huge for attackers.

+VRF will not announce which node is going to execute which digltal capsule before it is completed.
+So if any attacker want to make a remote attack, he cannot find the high value target.

+### Some hardware fingerprint can be got from pure software

+Not all kind of hardware fingerprint need direct hardware access.
+One example is described in "Run-Time Accessible DRAM PUFs in Commodity Devices" -  https://www.youtube.com/watch?v=PmDhe3Na7LQ

+We can use Attestation Agent to generate some of those hardware fingerprint when hardware shipped from manufacturer.
+This fingerprint (most likely in merkle tree format) will be stored in blockchain with public key.
+This finger print can be validate later.
+If the fingerprint not matching in the future, it most likely caused by hardware attack.

+### In the future, we also consider additional hardware TPM on HPC's bare metal

+The reputation system in layer-1 blockchain can set different level based on hardware security level.
+The bare metal with TPM will have higher level by default.

+Hardware fingerprint is a big topic, we won't dive too deep in this document

 ## Storage area inside RPI
 ![storage area on RPI](/md/imgs/img005.svg)
 There are two major storage area inside the RPI SD card.